matthewcburke/pugetsound-mobile/README.md

 I played a prominent role throughout the project(as evidenced by the [contributors graphs](https://github.com/matthewcburke/pugetsound-mobile/contributors)), but especially in the AR team([graph](https://github.com/matthewcburke/augmented-reality/contributors)).
 I carried the overall vision for the AR team and in many cases implemented key features of the application.
 I made significant contributions to the following files:

-1. [GameParser.java](https://github.com/matthewcburke/pugetsound-mobile/blob/develop/vichar/src/edu/pugetsound/vichar/ar/GameParser.java)- This class parses a JSON object retieved from the server that represents the current game state (locations of all of the objects) and inputs the data into a float array to be passed through the Java Native Interface to the C++ code.
+1. [GameParser.java](https://github.com/matthewcburke/pugetsound-mobile/blob/develop/vichar/src/edu/pugetsound/vichar/ar/GameParser.java)- This class parses a JSON object retrieved from the server that represents the current game state (locations of all of the objects) and inputs the data into a float array to be passed through the Java Native Interface to the C++ code.
 2. [ARGameActivity.java](https://github.com/matthewcburke/pugetsound-mobile/blob/develop/vichar/src/edu/pugetsound/vichar/ar/ARGameActivity.java)- This is the game Activity in the Android application.
 3. [ImageTargets.cpp](https://github.com/matthewcburke/pugetsound-mobile/blob/develop/vichar/jni/ImageTargets.cpp)- This is where the magic happens.
 Large portions of this file are from a [Vuforia](https://developer.vuforia.com/) sample application.
 We have made significant modifications to it so that it will draw multiple different objects where we want them.

+In addition to contributing code, I spent a lot of time and energy fitting the whole system together.
+This included creating, modifying or converting assets like image targets and Blender models so that they would work with our application, fine tuning our interfaces with the other teams on the project, and frequently debugging and integrating other team members' contributions.